 By itself, the buckle does not prevent a retinal break from opening again.
 Usually, extreme cold (cryopexy) or light (laser photocoagulation) is used to scar the retina and hold it in place until a seal forms between the retina and the layer beneath it.
 The seal holds the layers of the eye together and keeps fluid from getting between them.
 You may have some discomfort for a few days following surgery.
 Your eye may also be swollen, red, or tender.

 Wolfe Eye Clinic has expertise in several retinal surgery techniques including vitrectomy, laser photocoagulation, retinal cryopexy and scleral buckle surgery.
-Wolfe Eye Clinic offers complete retina services throughout our Iowa locations, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, and Waterloo.
+Wolfe Eye Clinic offers complete retina services throughout our Iowa locations, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

 Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any questions about retina surgery options or to schedule an appointment with one of our retina specialists: Dr. David Saggau, Dr. Charles Barnes, Dr. Jared Nielsen, Dr. Kyle Alliman, Dr. Alex Kartvelishvili, and Dr. Paul Boeke.